Weight-loss goals: Set yourself up for success

 A process goal is a necessary step to achieving a desired outcome.
 For example, a process goal might be to eat five servings of fruits or vegetables a day.
 Or it may be to walk 30 minutes a day or to drink water at every meal.
 Process goals may be helpful for weight loss because you focus on changing behaviors and habits that are necessary for losing weight.

 A good goal-setting strategy is the SMART goal checklist.
 Be sure that your weight-loss goals — whether a process goal or an outcome goal — meet the following criteria:

-Long-term and short term-goals
+Long-term and short-term goals

-If your outcome goal is to lose 15 pounds (7 kilograms) in three months, you may break it down into separate goals for each month, perhaps 7 pounds (3 kilograms) for the first month and 4 pounds (2 kg) for each of the last two months because early weight loss is often faster.
-An example of a process goal might be to walk 30 minutes a day.
-If you currently don't walk regularly at all, you may want to walk 15 minutes a day for two weeks and then add five minutes to your walk each week.
+If your long-term outcome goal is to lose 15 pounds (7 kilograms) in three months, you may break it down into shorter separate goals for each month.
+For example, aim to lose 7 pounds (3 kilograms) for the first month.
+Then aim to lose 4 pounds (2 kilograms) for each of the last two months.
+Aim to lose less each month in the second two months because early weight loss is often faster.
+An example of a short-term process goal might be to start eating one more vegetable or fruit a day.
+And then continue to add more vegetables or fruits as time goes on.

 Allow for setbacks